Reference

 Prime power vs. backup power #

-Prime power means the generator is the primary continuous power source for a load.
+Prime power means the on-site unit is the primary continuous power source for a load.
 Backup power means it runs only when the utility fails.
-The GX230 is rated for both.
-Conventional diesel gensets are typically rated for backup only and degrade rapidly under continuous duty.
+The DOR is rated for both.
+Conventional diesel gensets are typically rated for backup duty.

 R